fivetran/fivetran_sdk/development-guide.md

 - `CsvFileParams`:
     - `null_string` value is used to represent `NULL` value in all batch files.
     - `unmodified_string` value is used to indicate columns in `update_files` where the values did not change.

+#### Capabilities
+This operation offers several additional features, as listed below:

+- Datatype Mappings: Supports adjusting partner data types for each Fivetran data type.
+- Max value for columns: Provides an option to specify the maximum value for each data type.

+#### AlterTable
+This operation is used to communicate updates to a table.
+The `SchemaDiff` message within the `AlterTableRequest` parameter provides details about these updates:
+- Adding a column (`add_column`): Fivetran uses this field to provide information about a new column to be added in destination table.
+- Update Column type (`change_column_type`): This field provides the info on updated Column from source that needs to be reflected in destination table.
+- Primary key updates (`new_primary_key`):  If the customer's primary key have changed, this field lists all the new primary key used.

 ### Examples of Data Types
 Examples of each [DataType](https://github.com/fivetran/fivetran_sdk/blob/main/common.proto#L73C6-L73C14) as they would appear in CSV batch files are as follows: